 The Town currently owns, operates and maintains a central potable water treatment and distribution system.
 The Town's potable water system provides water for both residential and non-residential purposes, including fire-fighting demands.
-The Town's water system consists of two water plants located approximately one mile apart with a total of three active wells, one out of service well, one 500,000-gallon ground storage tank_and one 15,000-gallon hydropneumatic tank.
+The Town's water system consists of two water plants located approximately one mile apart with a total of three active wells, one out-of-service well, one 500,000-gallon ground storage tank_and one 15,000-gallon hydropneumatic tank.
 The elevated storage tank remains in place but is not active.
-The north plant is in the process of being replaced with a new facility expected to be completed in 2024.